Grasshopper-Tekla Live Link FAQ

 • There should appear warnings on the GH components if this seems to happen, in which case you'd need to restart Rhino before continuing.

-• This is tricky to replicate, so the warnings might not always be triggered.
+• This state is tricky to replicate, so the warnings might not always be triggered.
 Let us know if you find a way to replicate situations where the mapping breaks!

 Back to top